How to Convert PDF to MIDI (Optical Music Recognition)

 Go to Musitek

 SmartScore is quite a reliable and usable OMR application.
 You can choose from several different SmartScore versions, depending on what your needs are.

 If you’re looking for a full notation writing, scanning, and OMR reading software, then SmartScore 64 Pro is your pick.
 It brings on all of the features this company has to offer and the best quality as well.
-The price for this is $399.
+The prices fluctuate depending on which version you want.

 The demo is available for every version, with a limitation that no scanned files can be saved or printed.

 Sibelius is probably the best-known software for notation writing and composing.
 It has many different features, in three different versions.

 Options for OMR are available in paid versions of the software, which work on a subscription basis – $9.99 or $19.99 per month, depending on the version you’ve picked to buy.

 Also, it’s worth noting that these packages include PhotoScore and NotateMe Lite for free.

 PhotoScore allows you to scan the sheet music with your phone using its camera, while NotateMe allows for you to write the notation on your tablet using a stylus, while the software automatically turns it into a usable version for different formats.

 Go to Audiveris